MSD Manual

 • Other topical therapies, intralesional injection therapies, or combinations

-There are no firm indications for treatment of warts.
+There are no firm indications on when to initiate treatment in patients with warts.
 Treatment should be considered for warts that are cosmetically unacceptable, in locations that interfere with function, or painful.
 Patients should be motivated to adhere to treatment, which may require a prolonged course and can be unsuccessful.
-Treatments are less successful in patients with impaired immune systems.
+Treatments are less successful in immunocompromised patients.

-Oral treatments include cimetidine (which has questionable efficacy), isotretinoin, and zinc.
+Oral treatments include cimetidine (which has limited efficacy), isotretinoin, and zinc.
+IV cidofovir can also be used.
+In most instances, modalities should be combined to increase the likelihood of success.
+Direct antiviral effects can be achieved with intralesional injection of bleomycin and interferon alfa-2b, but these treatments are reserved for the most recalcitrant warts. include cimetidine (which has limited efficacy), isotretinoin, and zinc.
 IV cidofovir can also be used.
 In most instances, modalities should be combined to increase the likelihood of success.
 Direct antiviral effects can be achieved with intralesional injection of bleomycin and interferon alfa-2b, but these treatments are reserved for the most recalcitrant warts.

-These drugs can be used in combination with a destructive method (eg, cryosurgery, electrocautery, curettage, excision, laser) because even though a wart may be physically removed by a destructive method, virus may remain in the tissues and cause recurrence.
+These medications can be used in combination with a destructive method (eg, cryosurgery, electrocautery, curettage, excision, laser) because even though a wart may be physically removed by a destructive method, the virus may remain in the tissues and cause recurrence.

 Common warts

-Which method is used depends on the location and severity of involvement.
+The method used depends on the location and severity of involvement.

-Cryosurgery is painful but extremely effective.
-Electrodesiccation with curettage, laser surgery, or both is effective and indicated for isolated lesions but may cause scarring.
-Recurrent or new warts occur in about 35% of patients within 1 year; therefore, methods that scar should be avoided as much as possible so that multiple scars do not accumulate.
+Recurrent or new warts occur in approximately 35% of patients within 1 year; therefore, methods that scar should be avoided as much as possible so that multiple scars do not accumulate.
 When possible, scarring treatments are reserved for cosmetically unimportant areas and recalcitrant warts.

 Filiform warts